-Animals decorate the pieces, including horses, pheasants, ducks, raccoons and rabbits.
+Animals decorate the various pieces; including horses, pheasants, ducks, raccoons and rabbits.
 I love the forest green bands around the plate and bowl rims.

 In the Hunt

-I’ve deconstructed the dish layers, so you can see the pattern on each piece.
+Next, I deconstructed the dish stack, so you can see the pattern on each piece.

 Around the deep green rim are five medallions showing various game; including a pheasant, raccoon, duck and fox.

 Three medallions decorate the luncheon plate rim.
 In the center, a hunting group is traversing a field.